Let’s get reading!

 This week’s message is all about our current topic…

 Topics are the way we teach much of the learning in the foundation subjects (eg history, art, geography, DT).
 Each half-term topic has a driving subject – the main focus for teaching pupils the knowledge and skills they need.
 The driver changes with each topic to ensure a broad and balanced curriculum.

 Although the learning in each topic comes from the driving subject, there are opportunities for enrichment through other subjects.

 Read more about the intent, implementation and impact of our topics.

 What is this half-term’s topic?

-Each phase has age-related knowledge, skills and vocabulary that they’ll learn, use and apply across the topic.
-Please see pages 11 and 12 of the Curriculum Statement document.
+Each phase has age-related specific knowledge, skills and vocabulary that they’ll learn, use and apply across the topic.
+See page 13 and 14 of the curriculum statement document.

 How can you help?

 Talk to your child about what they’ve been learning in class.
 The Class News page is a good place to find out more about what your child is doing.

 The school library and local libraries have lots of books about coding and computer games which your child will be able to borrow and develop both their reading skills and computing knowledge.